herdworks/hypertemplates-web/content/docs/reference/cms/page/index.md

 ### Directory structure
 -----------------------

-Each HyperText Management System (HTMS) page is a directory.
+In the HyperTexting CMS, every page is a directory.
 Each page directory must contain an index file in markdown, YAML, or JSON format.
 Any page directory file that is not the index file is a [page asset].